 Pros: You likely already have what you need to start encrypting tapes now since most current backup applications provide encryption options (i.e., CA ARCserve, Symantec Corp.
 Backup Exec, etc.).

 Cons: Host-based encryption schemes can be harder to manage if you have a lot of data to encrypt.
 Tape backups are often painfully slow anyway, but adding encryption on top of the process generates even more overhead to cram into those shrinking backup windows.
 Also, there may be additional costs associated with the extra media required because you get limited to no compression with encrypted data.
-That is, unless it can be compressed via the software first which may not be a good option given the extra time it can take.
+That is, unless it can be compressed via the software which may not be a good option given the extra time it can take.

 Another security gotcha that many people don't think about is the fact that encryption keys are typically stored on the host, which can expose them to unauthorized access and abuse.
 If a malicious internal user -- or even an outside attacker -- gains access to your backup software installation by cracking a password or exploiting a missing patch, that could spell trouble.
 And gaining access in this way is much easier than most people think it is.
 Finally, host-based tape encryption is system-dependent and may require updates when your local OS is patched or upgraded to a newer version.